tidyhf/Pixoo64-Advanced-Tools/README.md

 - **Powerful Text Displayer**: Scroll messages with control over fonts, size, color, outline, and effects.
 - **Live Audio Visualizer**: Choose from effects like *Classic Bars*, *Radial Pulse*, and *Vortex* to visualize your PC's audio.
 - **RSS Feeds**: Pull in live news, updates, or custom info feeds to show on your Pixoo.
-- _NEW!_ **AI Image Generation**: Generate AI images within the app for free with zero setup.
+- **AI Image Generation**: Generate AI images within the app for free with zero setup.
-- _NEW!_ **Webcam Streamer**: Stream your webcam live and save frame for easy display, with added shuffle and import/export functions!
+- **Webcam Streamer**: Stream your webcam live and save frame for easy display, with added shuffle and import/export functions!
-- _NEW!_ **Pixel Designer**: Fully featured pixel designer with animation support added!
+- **Pixel Designer**: Fully featured pixel designer with animation support added!
+- _NEW!_ **Spotify Album Art with Progress Bar and Lyrics added!
+Work in progress, will improve later.

 ---